 The Biostatistics minor is a departmental mechanism to encourage quantitatively oriented students to broaden their statistics background while receiving official acknowledgement from the Department of Biostatistics.
-The Graduate Program in the Department of Biostatistics will certify when students have completed their requirements, allowing those students to list this designation on their Curriculum Vita.
+The Graduate Program in the Department of Biostatistics will certify when students have completed their requirements, allowing those students to list this designation on their CV.

 Eligible students: Graduate students who are currently enrolled in a PhD program at Vanderbilt University, and who are in good standing in their respective program, are eligible to participate in the Biostatistics minor program.